idaholab/moose/docs/content/documentation/modules/level_set/example_rotate.md

 !text modules/level_set/examples/rotating_circle/circle_rotate_sub.i max-height=300px overflow-y=scroll

-Figure \ref{circle_rotate_master} shows the results of the bubble problem with reinitialization, the result looks similar to the SUPG result.
+Figure \ref{circle_rotate_master_out} shows the results of the bubble problem with reinitialization, the result looks similar to the SUPG result.
 However, if you consider the area conservation discussed in the [Area Comparison](#area_comparison) section, the reinitialization scheme yields the superior solution for this problem.

 !figure docs/media/level_set/circle_rotate_out.gif id=circle_rotate_out width=32% margin-right=2% float=left caption=Results from solving the rotating circle problem with the level set equation alone.